 A. There are pressure washers specifically designed for hot water, but the standard pressure washer is meant to be used with cold water.
 Using hot water in one of these machines could damage the pump.

-A. Always shut off the machine and disconnect the spray gun before examining the nozzle.
-If it is clogged, you can use a small, thin piece of wire to poke out any obstructions.
-Then, run water through it again to remove any remaining debris.
-Connect it to the pressure washer and try again.
+A. Turn off the machine, and disconnect the spray gun before examining the nozzle.
+If it is clogged, use a thin piece of wire to poke out any obstructions.
+Then, run water through it to remove any remaining debris.
+Connect it to the pressure washer, and try again.